marouenbg/ACHR.cu/paper/paper.md

 sampling is an unbiased tool for metabolic modeling that explores all the space of possible metabolic phenotypes.
 For large models, sampling becomes expensive both in time and computational resources.
-To make sampling more accessible in the modeler´s toolbox, I present ACHR.cu which is a CUDA-based [@nickolls2008scalable] implementation of the sampling algorithm ACHR [@kaufman1998direction].
+To make sampling more accessible in the modeler´s toolbox, I present ACHR.cu which is a fast, CUDA-based [@nickolls2008scalable] implementation of the sampling algorithm ACHR [@kaufman1998direction].

 # Results